foerstner-lab/READemption/README.txt

 introduced by Sharma et al., Nature, 2010 originating from bacterial samples.
-Meanwhile is has been extended to process data generated in different experimental setups and originating from all domains of life and is under active developtment.
+Meanwhile is has been extended to process data generated in different experimental setups and originating from all domains of life and is under active development.
 The subcommands which are provided by command-line interface cover read processing and aligning, coverage plot generation, gene expression quantification as well as differential gene expression analysis.
 TRAPL was applied to analyze